Street Sense (newspaper)

-Street Sense is a weekly street newspaper sold by self-employed homeless distributors ("vendors") on the streets of Washington, D.C., the capital city of the United States.
-It is published by the 501(c)(3) nonprofit Street Sense Media, which also produces documentary filmmaking, photography, theatre, illustration and poetry.
-The organization says this media, most of which is created by homeless and formerly homeless people, is designed to break down stereotypes and educate the community.
+Street Sense is a weekly street newspaper sold by self-employed homeless distributors on the streets of Washington, D.C.
+It is published by the 501(c)(3) nonprofit Street Sense Media.

 Street Sense Media is a member of the International Network of Street Papers and the Institute for Nonprofit News.

 Newspaper

 The newspaper is a collaborative effort between homeless vendors, freelancers, and staff, focusing on issues of homelessness and poverty.
 It provides a "no-barrier" work opportunity for homeless individuals, fostering community engagement and social conversation.

 As of 2017, Street Sense Media has over 130 active vendors distributing roughly 10,000 newspapers every two-week cycle.